- Amending a trade mark

 What is a ‘fancy’ trade mark?

 There is no ‘type’ of trade mark known as a ‘fancy’ trade mark.
 It is an indexing term, used to describe a highly-stylised part of a trade mark.
 The term is sometimes used on the Australian trade mark search to describe an unusual font.
-We are currently moving to remove this term from the Australian trade mark search.

 What are the requirements when applying for sound and scent trade marks?